ninjaaron/pyfil/README.rst

 iterating on stdin and parsing JSON, which make it useful as a filter for shell one-liners or scripts (like Perl).

+pyfil is in pypi (i.e. you can get it easily with pip, if you want)

 usage
 -----